Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetConsensusInfo.json
          :language: json

-.. function:: GetBlockSummary(BlockHash) -> ?BlockSummary
+.. function:: GetBlockSummary(blockHash) -> ?BlockSummary

-   Get a summary of the transactions and data for a given block.
+   Get a summary of the transactions and data in a given block.

-   :param BlockHash: The block to query.
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
    :returns: A summary of the transactions and data in the block.
    :rtype: ``?BlockSummary`` (see JSON schema below)